 Dozens of migrants dead, 100 rescued as boat sinks off Greece

-Athens (AFP) – At least 78 migrants died after their fishing boat sank off the Peloponnese, Greece's coastguard said Wednesday, as fears mounted that the death toll could rise much higher.
+Kalamata (Greece) (AFP) – At least 79 migrants died after their fishing boat sank off the Peloponnese, Greece's coastguard said Wednesday, as fears mounted that the death toll could rise much higher.

 Issued on: Modified: